Knowledge Integration and Economic Analysis

 Predictive Ability of Different Anthropometric Indicators for Mortality in the First Six Months of Life: Secondary Data Analysis

 The burden of undernutrition in the first six months of life is high.
 Diagnostic criteria for undernutrition in this age group have been identified as a priority area of research by WHO.
 We compared WLZ with WAZ and LAZ measured at six weeks of age for predicting deaths between 6 weeks and 6 months of age, using data from an individually randomized trial conducted in the urban slums of Delhi, India.
 The specificity ranged between 85.9 to 95.9% for all three anthropometric indicators.
 However, the sensitivity was highest for WAZ < -3 (64.6 %) vs LAZ<-3 (39.1%), and WLZ<-3 (25.0%).
 WAZ <-3 had highest AUC of 0.75, adjusted relative risk (aRR 10.6) and the population attributable fraction (57.9%) out of the three indicators.
 Our findings suggest that WAZ<-3 at 6 weeks of age was a better predictor of death between 6 weeks to 6 months of life and that it should be considered to diagnose SAM in this age group.
-Status: Manuscript based on this analysis has been submitted to BMC Pediatrics journal and is under peer review.
+Status: The manuscript has been published in BMC Pediatrics journal.

 The major factors associated with DSMR reduction in under-fives during 1980 to 2015, were increase in ORS use, reduction in stunting prevalence, improved sanitation, changes in age-appropriate breastfeeding practices, increase in the vitamin-A supplementation and persistent diarrhoea treatment.
 While it is crucial to improve the coverage and equity in ORS use, an integrated approach to promote nutrition, WASH and direct diarrhoea interventions is likely to yield the highest impact on reducing the remaining diarrheal deaths in under-five children.